What will happen to my home in an IVA

 Priority will be given to the cost of your lodgings within your financial statement, so as to ensure you will always be able to maintain your rent without the risk of falling into arrears.

-Your IVA is a private agreement and, as such, your landlord and fellow lodgers will not be made aware of your IVA.
+Your IVA is a private agreement and, as such, your landlord or fellow lodgers will not be made aware of your financial difficulties.

-Neither will the credit ratings of your co-habitants be impacted by your IVA as credit reference agencies are no longer allowed to 'black listed' an address.
+Fortunately, the credit ratings of your co-habitants will not be impacted either, as credit reference agencies are no longer allowed to 'black listed' an address.

 IVA whilst renting your home